Isvvc/jmos/README.md

 This will generate the document with all of the mods that have the _Armor_ category compiled above the mod list.
 This will override the category specified in the `config.ini`.

+### Game List

+For a game to be used, it must be in the gamelist.json file.
+Each game should be a dictionry with the key being the name of the game as seen in nexusmods URLs (the name after `.com/` in a nexusmods URL).
+The dictionary should have a `"id"` key with the value equal to the Nexusmods ID as seen in image URLs (the number after `/mods/` in a Nexusmods image URL) and a `"name"` key with the value of a display name for the game with proper capitalization and spacing.
+The current included games list has support for Skyrim, Skyrim Special Edition, and Oblivion.

+The easiest way to add a new game manually would be by using a JSON validator such as [DuckDuckGo's](https://duckduckgo.com/?q=json+validator&t=ffab&ia=answer).
+Paste in your current games list, copy one of the games and paste it below the list (but above the last `}`, and change the values to match the game you want to add.

 ## Database

 This project uses json for data storage.
 There is not yet an official implementation for creating databases.
 I personally use Shortcuts on iOS with Nexusmods scraping.
 These shortcuts might be released at a future time.